davidkopp/termux-scripts/README.md

     ./setup-git-repo.sh
     ```

-Note: Creating symlinks in the `.shortcuts` directory that link to scripts outside of the directory are not allowed anymore (see [here](https://github.com/termux/termux-widget/issues/57)).
+_Note: Creating symlinks in the `.shortcuts` directory that link to scripts outside of the directory are not allowed anymore (see [here](https://github.com/termux/termux-widget/issues/57))._

-After that, after exiting Termux, you can open your launcher’s widget menu, select Termux:Widget and place it on your home screen.
+After exiting Termux, you can open your launcher’s widget menu, select Termux:Widget and place it on your home screen.
-You can also use Termux:Tasker to create tasks, e.g. for auto committing and syncing.
+To automatically commit and sync changes I use the Termux add-on [Termux:Tasker](https://github.com/termux/termux-tasker).
+As an alternative you can also setup a cronjob (see [here](https://forum.obsidian.md/t/guide-using-git-to-sync-your-obsidian-vault-on-android-devices/41887) for advice).

 ## Update script git-sync.sh